U.S. raises pressure on Maduro via sanctions, aid airlift

 The steps are part of a wider effort by the United States to undermine Maduro, whose 2018 election it views as illegitimate and whose government it has disavowed, and to strengthen opposition leader and self-declared president Juan Guaido.

-U.S. military aircraft are likely to deliver the aid to the Colombian side of the border with Venezuela on Saturday, said the U.S. official, who spoke on condition of anonymity.
+U.S. military aircraft are likely to deliver the aid to the Colombian side of the border with Venezuela on Saturday, said the U.S. official, who spoke on condition of anonymity, adding the State Department planned to make an announcement on Friday.

-Another U.S. government source who asked not to be named said the food and medicine would go to the Colombian border town of Cucuta on Saturday.
+Another U.S. government source who asked not to be named said the food and medicine would go to the Colombian border town of Cucuta.

+A State Department spokeswoman did not address whether there would be an aid delivery on Saturday but noted the United States had pre-positioned relief supplies in Colombia last week and was coordinating with Guaido to mobilize aid for Venezuelans.

-However, it is unclear if any of it will reach Venezuelans.
+However, it was unclear if any of it would reach Venezuelans.

-Maduro, who has overseen an economic collapse in the oil-rich country that has left millions struggling to buy food and medicine and has fueled an unprecedented migration crisis in the region, has refused to allow supplies in.
+Maduro, who has overseen an economic collapse in the oil-rich country that has left millions struggling to buy food and medicine and fuelled an unprecedented migration crisis in the region, has refused to allow supplies in.

-An aid convoy supplied by the United States and Colombia arrived in Cucuta last week, where it is being held in warehouses.
+An aid convoy dispatched by the United States and Colombia arrived in Cucuta last week, where it is being held in warehouses.

 “This man Maduro has created a humanitarian crisis,” U.S. Secretary of State Mike Pompeo told reporters in Reykjavik.
 “As soon as this weekend we will continue to deliver massive humanitarian assistance.
 Hopefully Mr. Maduro will allow that in to his country.”